 - d What letters do you add to a one-syllable adjective to make a superlative?
-What words do you put before longer adjectives? - e ▶ p.142 Grammar Bank 10A.
-Learn more about superlative adjectives and practise them. - 5 Avenida 9 de Julio in Buenos Aires is street in the world. - Tiananmen Square square in the world.
+What words do you put before longer adjectives? - e > p.142 Grammar Bank 10A.
+Learn more about superlative adjectives and practise them. - 5 Avenida 9 de Julio in Buenos Aires is street in the world.